 The house has been lovingly restored by the current owners and with four bedrooms, large kitchen / dining room and a private enclosed garden, the house is good choice for the larger family group.
 You can watch the children play in the garden from the sunny terrasse.
 A 10 minute drive will bring you to the medieval town of Dinan with its intact ramparts, castle and many restaurants.
 Dinan's port is also great for bike and boat hire, which lead you along the river Rance, with its picturesque scenery.
 A short drive north will take you to St Jacut de la Mer which has a series of safe family beaches.

-On the ground floor there is a well equipped kitchen and living room , leading to a double bedroom with a king size double bed. there is a WC and cloakroom on this floor.
+On the ground floor there is a well equipped kitchen and living room , leading to a double bedroom with a king size double bed. and ensuite shower room with WC .

 On the first floor , there are three more bedroooms, the first has a king size double bed with en suite shower room with WC , the second also has a a king size double bed , and the third has two single beds.
 On this floor there is a family bathroom with bath,shower and WC